 Use secure encryption such as SSH or SFTP to keep your data protected.
 At the same time, avoid FTP; being one of the oldest protocols, it may seem convenient but it enables users to store encoded passwords on their computers.
 Later, these passwords can be stolen by local computer viruses.

-All in all, security measures require a complex approach - even the well-tried-and-tested hardware purchased in the box can be flawed, as indicated by the Intel’s last year sad example.
+All in all, security measures require a complex approach - even the well-tried-and-tested hardware purchased in the box can be flawed, as indicated by Intel's last year's sad example.
 Try to be as thorough as possible and provide protection for every single ‘breachable’ aspect of your both software and hardware project ‘life support’.

 5. Secure Your Passwords

 Yes, Drupal encrypts all collected passwords, making them hard to access from the database, but the user side’s security is your responsibility.
 Short and easy passwords may be easily hacked by attackers who then can get into your system.
 To prevent user-side attacks, follow a strong password policy, defining requirements for passwords.
-The common practice is to use special characters, upper and lower case, and set up minimal length so the resulting passwords will have high entropy.
+The common practice is to use special characters, upper and lower case and set up minimal length so the resulting passwords will have high entropy.

 6. Control File Execution

 If you allow users to upload documents to your website, hackers may use it to upload malicious scripts and viruses into your system.
-This problem can be easily solved by specifying input files’ format.
+This problem can be easily solved by specifying the input files’ format.
 Browse “File Uploads” and “Content Types” pages to define the permitted file extensions, and exclude HTML and script files from these lists.